 PERSPECTIVE OF INDIAN SOCIETY

 It is no secret that Indian society is quite prudish about anything sexual, all the more about sex before marriage.
 Sexual intercourse before marriage is not an offence in India.
-In India, major portion of the society considers sex before marriage immoral but it does not make it an illegal act.
+In India, a major portion of the society considers sex before marriage immoral but it does not make it an illegal act.

 It may be difficult or sometimes impossible for some members of the society to accept the fact that sex before marriage is legal but their views do not constitute law.
 It is their subjective opinion only.
 A social stigma has been attached to sex by our society that only married couples can have sex.

 This means sex before marriage is legal in India but has not gained social acceptance by the Indian society as a whole.
 The couples arrested from hotels are just an example of why legality doesn’t always mean social acceptance.
-But with the impact of western culture and modernization it has gained social acceptance by many sections of the society.
+But with the impact of Western culture and modernization it has gained social acceptance by many sections of the society.

 SOCIAL ACCEPTANCE V. THE LAW

 No law in India declares that sex before marriage is an offence in India if both the consenting partners are adults.
-Sexual intercourse between two consenting adults is legal in India except adultery.
+Sexual intercourse between two consenting adults is legal in India except for adultery.
 If two adults voluntarily consent and indulge in sexual intercourse before their marriage with each other or with someone else, who is not married, then they cannot be charged for any offence.
 Thus, indulging in sexual intercourse before marriage becomes a matter of your choice whether you find it moral or not.
 But just because someone else finds it immoral does not make it illegal.

 It has not even been accepted as a valid ground for divorce that one of the parties to marriage had indulged in sexual intercourse before marriage.
 What is forbidden by law is adultery.
 Also, it is an offence for men only.